nobodywasishere/vhdlref/README.md

 ---

+There has been some work put into turning this website into a webapp using Cordova.
+Currently only the Android build has been tested.
+Running `make android` will build the website and application and put it in the cordova folder.
+While webapps are not ideal, the website is light enough that any performance loss is made up in being able to seamlessly change the website all at once, instead of having multiple sources.

+---

 Design Goals:
 * Accessible
 * Simple
 * Useful

 Meaning:
-* Open source - anyone can take and use for their own purposes without restriction
+- [x] Open source - anyone can take and use for their own purposes without restriction
-* None or limited use of images and colors
+- [x] None or limited use of images and colors
-* Works on a variety of devices and web browsers
+- [x] Works on a variety of devices and web browsers
-* Up to date with currently used standards
+- [ ] Up to date with currently used standards
-* One major focus or topic per page
+- [x] One major focus or topic per page
-* No JavaScript - static HTML and CSS only
+- [x] No JavaScript - static HTML and CSS only
-* Search engine optimized
+- [ ] Search engine optimized
-* Meaningful example code that is easy to follow
+- [ ] Meaningful example code that is easy to follow
-* Relative links to/from every page
+- [x] Relative links to/from every page
-* Easy for visually impaired to use
+- [ ] Easy for visually impaired to use

+Pull requests and forks are welcome.